JohnJohnCode/restapi-homework/README.md

 # RestAPI homework

-This project is my solution to a task given to me in a job interview.
-The project itself is just a backend API that connects to a MySQL database host and allows its users to GET a list of all the users in the database or a single user, POST a new user, PUT update an existing user or DELETE an existing user.
+This project is a simple backend API that connects to a MySQL database host and allows its users to GET a list of all the users in the database or a single user, POST a new user, PUT update an existing user or DELETE an existing user.

 A single user then looks like so:
 ```bash